arthurshime3/9357/ReadMe.md

 ### Third Party Software Requirements
 * A web browser should be installed.
- * Although the application can run on most web browsers, Google Chrome or Mozilla FireFox are highly recommended
+ * Although the application can run on most web browsers, Google Chrome or Mozilla FireFox are recommended

 ### Download Instructions